Categorizing mortgage repayments as transfers (with the interest portion as an expense)

 • Home loan 1 Mortgage Repayments (transfer)

-• Home Loan 1 Mortgage Interest (regular category)
+• Home Loan 1 Mortgage Interest (expense)

 • Home Loan 2 Mortgage Repayments (transfer)

-• Home Loan 2 Mortgage Interest (expense category)
+• Home Loan 2 Mortgage Interest (expense)

 1. Assign your mortgage repayments to your Mortgage repayments category, and ensure that this is set up as a transfer category.